-Mando & Banjo Week Staff - July 31-August 6, 2016
+Mando & Banjo Week Staff - JULY 29-August 4, 2018

 Since first hitting the professional scene in the early 1980’s, Alan has made a name for himself as one of the most creative and technically gifted mandolinists in bluegrass and acoustic music.
 He was an original member of such ground-breaking bands as The New Quicksilver, IIIrd Tyme Out, BlueRidge and, for the last 9 years, Alan Bibey & Grasstowne.
 He was selected as Mandolin Performer Of The Year for 2007, 2009 and 2010 by the Society for the Preservation of Bluegrass Music of America (SPBGMA) and won Album of the Year in 2008.
 His IBMA awards include Instrumental Album of the Year in 2001, Album of the Year in 2006, and Recorded Event in 2012.
 He has had numerous #1 albums and songs, including Grasstowne’s latest, “Cold Dark Ground”, which he wrote with country great Mark Collie and Ronnie Bowman.
-His latest project, The Mandolin Chronicles, was nominated last year for 5 IBMA awards.
-2004’s BlueRidge project for which he wrote the title track was nominated for a Grammy.
-He was included in the Mel Bay book Greatest Mandolin Players of the Twentieth Century, and in 2004, the Gibson Company put into production the Alan Bibey Signature line of mandolins, reaffirming his status as one of the most influential mandolin players in bluegrass and acoustic music history.
+His recent project, The Mandolin Chronicles, was nominated last year for 5 IBMA awards.
+2004’s BlueRidge project, for which he wrote the title track, was nominated for a Grammy.
+He was included in the Mel Bay book, Greatest Mandolin Players of the Twentieth Century, and in 2004, the Gibson Company put into production the Alan Bibey Signature line of mandolins, reaffirming his status as one of the most influential mandolin players in bluegrass and acoustic music history.

 A Juno-nominated and Grammy-award winning artist, John Reischman is one of the premier mandolinists of his generation, known for his work with his band, the Jaybirds, and his acclaimed solo albums, but he got his start in the late 1970s as an original member of the Tony Rice Unit with whom he helped define the “new acoustic music” movement.
 Influenced by Bill Monroe, but also by such adventurous players as Sam Bush, David Grisman, and jazz mandolinist Jethro Burns, Reischman performed during the 1980s with the seminal bluegrass band, The Good Ol’ Persons.
 In 1996, he won a Grammy as part of Todd Phillips’ all-star tribute album to Bill Monroe, and he’s collaborated with a remarkably wide range of artists, such as Kathy Kallick, Scott Nygaard, Tony Furtado, Chinese Music ensemble Red Chamber, and more.
 Long inspired by Latin American roots music, from Puerto Rican cuatro to Brazilian choro music, John’s been exploring this music and forging new compositions from these inspirations in his duo with Seattle master acoustic guitarist John Miller.
 In 2013, John released his third solo album, Walk Along John, a celebration of his long career, with old friends like fiddler Bruce Molsky, banjoist Tony Trischka, the Punch Brothers’ Chris Thile, bluegrass guitarist Kenny Smith, plus members of the Jaybirds, and new friends such as guitarist Eli West of The Deadly Gentlemen.

-Ed is the lead guitarist and singer for Wood & Steel, a bluegrass band based in the Piedmont region of North Carolina.
+Ed was the lead guitarist and singer for Wood & Steel, a bluegrass band based in the Piedmont region of North Carolina.
 Bluegrass Unlimited called their 2007 release, Poor Boy, “a masterpiece of hard-driving bluegrass.”
 Tony Rice calls their music, “Bluegrass, in one of its most pure, unfiltered forms; played by good musicians.”
 Wood & Steel’s music was featured nationally in Home & Garden Television’s 2002 special, Barns Revisited, and Ed has recorded three albums with mandolin player/builder Skip Kelley, including their 2010 release, Hopped That Train and…Gone.
 Ed is an accomplished songwriter, and a powerful rhythm and lead player with a deep abiding love of traditional music.

 Lynn Dudenbostel | www.lynndudenbostel.com